zarpli/Logitech-Z906/README.md

 The main component is a Renesas [D2-71583](datasheet/D2-71583.pdf) intelligent digital amplifier and sound processor.

-The communication between the Digital Audio Processor and the console is done through TTL serial communication at 3.3V
+The communication between the Digital Audio Processor and the console is done through TTL serial communication at 3.3V.

-**The D2-71583 no is 5V tolerant**

 The following table illustrates the pinout.